Fami Pa Kontan

-Fami Pa Kontan (The Family Is Not Happy) was a Mauritian television show that aired on MBC 1 on Fridays at 9.00pm.
+Fami Pa Kontan (The Family Is Not Happy) was a Mauritian television show that aired on MBC 1 on Fridays at 9.00 p.m.
 The show has also been re-aired on Senn Kreol.

 Plot

 Fami Pa Kontan is a story of newlyweds French girl, Marie-Clarence and a Mauritian boy, François.
 Marie-Clarence's mother, Mrs. Marie-Jeanne Bavière, had misgivings about the marriage.
 The day after the marriage ceremony, Marie-Jeanne Bavière landed in Mauritius with an idea of breaking the relationship.
 She repeatedly tried to break-up the couple but was unsuccessful.
 Arnaud and Vivian, respectively the father and uncle of François come into conflict with Marie-Jeanne.
 Marie-Jeanne Bavière pretended to be ill making Marie-Clarence separate from François but later they were reconvinced.
 Failed, she called the childhood friend of Marie-Clarence, Dimitrio, who is an Italian with the hope that he will seduce her but this time too she was unsuccessful.

 But before Dimitri left the country, he went to François' place to talk to Marie-Clarence.
 Dimitrio showed some picture of François with a woman.
 He made Marie-Clarence believed that François is having an affair with that woman.
 Then, she told Dimitrio that she did not want to stay in François's house.
 So, Dimitrio and Marie-Jeanne went to a hotel.
 Arnaud and Marie-Jeanne fell in love.
 Robbers broke into the house of Akim.
 Arnaud caught them red-handed and beat them and the police were called.
 They were sent to the police station.
 François learns in which hotel Marie-Clarence and Dimitrio live and he and his father, Arnaud, go there.
 Marie-Clarence and François fought against each other.